Recycled sympathy cards by Whistlefish

-- The Bereavement Register stops people sending notices to dead relatives, which can be very upsetting.
+- The Bereavement Register stops people sending mail to dead relatives, which can be upsetting, as well as annoying.

 - Donate wedding dresses to Cherished Gowns.
 Volunteer seamstresses unpick them, and turn them into free burial gowns, for angel babies.

 - The Living Urn for Pets offers many options, to (temporarily) say goodbye.
 Paw Pods (US) were created by a man appalled, when the remains of his beloved dog turned up in a plastic bag.
 For all species and sizes, these biodegrade into the earth.

 - Tree 2 My Door offers memorial trees for pets.
 See toxic plants to avoid near pets to ensure any trees or plants do not harm other animals in the garden.